 Study your pathway programme from home and keep your education on track.
-If you are unable to travel to Sheffield, you can study online from the comfort of your home and either join us on campus at a later date, or complete your programme online from home*.
+If you are unable to travel to the UK, you can study online from the comfort of your home and join us on campus by 10 June 2022, or complete your programme online from home*.
 Studying online you'll benefit from virtual teacher-led learning with our experienced staff and a wide range of learning and social activities.

 To ensure you make the right decision for you, you will also benefit from our 21-day money-back satisfaction offer, visa refund policy and a wider range of English language tests accepted (CAS requirements stay the same).

-Why study virtually at the University of Sheffield International College?
+Why study virtually at University of Sheffield International College?

 Confidently keep your studies on track

 Start your studies virtually from home in order to keep your studies on track, achieve your dreams and be ready to progress to university in 2022.

 Academic guidance, tutorial sessions, careers support and personal and welfare support is all available virtually from the same specialist staff.
 You’ll be part of a community of students, connected through live classes and discussion groups, and we’ll be here to support you every step of the way.

 When you are ready to travel to the UK, you will be supported by our detailed transition plan.
 We'll ensure you have a smooth transfer to studying on campus and settle in with no disruption to your studies.